 Pulling out of the dock, Alcatraz comes into view.

 We had the perfect slightly gloomy day when we visited Alcatraz on our family vacation to California in August.
-Touring Alcatraz is obviously a rather touristy thing to do (It is San Fransisco’s No. 1 tourist attraction), but it was also the No. 1 thing our younger son wanted to see on that trip.
+Touring Alcatraz is obviously a rather touristy thing to do.
+(It is San Fransisco’s No. 1 tourist attraction.)
+However, it was also the No. 1 thing our younger son wanted to see on that trip.
 Neither my husband nor I had been there either, so we did it.
 Beware though, you’ve got to book your Alcatraz “cruise” at least a month in advance!

 A lone guide waited for the crowd to get off the boat.

 Even though there were lots of other people touring with us, my main memory of visiting Alcatraz is its serene and somewhat ethereal atmosphere.

 This was already evident in vistas like this one on the way up to the main cellhouse.
 I hope I managed to capture it with some of these images as thankfully, the audio tour you now get to take lets you roam at your own pace.